tricko93/webshop/README.md

 Enhance user experience and functionality:

-1. Authentication View Pages:
+1. Authentication Features:
 	- Implement user authentication and create view pages for login, registration, password reset, etc.

-2. Shopping Cart View Pages:
+2. Shopping Cart Management:
 	- Create pages to manage a user's shopping cart, allowing them to add, remove, and view items in the cart.
 	- Implement the logic for handling cart items and interactions.

-3. Display Products View Page:
+3. Enhanced Products Page:
 	- Enhance the products page to display a list of available products.
 	- Include features such as sorting, pagination, and filtering to make it easy for users to navigate through products.

-4. Display Single Product View Page:
+4. Detailed Product View:
 	- Create a detailed view page for individual products.
 	- Include product details, images, and any relevant information.

-5. Filter Products by Criteria:
+5. Product Filtering Options:
 	- Implement functionality to filter products based on criteria such as category, price range, or any other relevant attributes.
 	- Allow users to customize their product search experience.